YunoHost/tartiflette/README.md

-Aiguillette
+Tartiflette
 ===========

-A quick and dirty PR dashboard using Eden UI
+A quick and dirty PR dashboard for yunohost's repos

 Install
 -------